-Not to be confused with intracerebral hemorrhage, in which bleeding occurs around or within the brain itself, an intracranial hemorrhage is a type of bleeding that occurs inside the skull.
-Depression is 15% less common in people who suffer from intracranial hemorrhage, regardless of their age, sex and other demographic characteristics or the severity of their attack.
-But the people in this group who do get depression are more likely to deteriorate over time.
-(4)
+Intracerebral haemorrhage and intracranial haemorrhage are both types of bleeding in, and around the brain, that can cause strokes.
+Interestingly, post-stroke depression is 15% less common in people who suffer from intracranial haemorrhage than intracranial haemorrhage, regardless of their age, sex and other demographic characteristics or the severity of their attack.
+But the people in this group who do get depression are more likely worse outcomes within a year after stroke (4).

-Post-stroke depression is one of the most common psychological consequences of stroke, affecting almost half of all survivors (5).
-Depression has also been linked to poorer recovery within the first 3-12 months after the initial event.
-Early intervention, such as being able to talk to someone in the first few days after a stroke, is key to a positive outcome for stroke survivors.
+Post-stroke depression is one of the most common psychological consequences of stroke, affecting one third of all survivors (5).
+Depression has also been linked to poorer recovery within the first three to 12 months after the initial event.
+Early intervention, such as being able to talk to a healthcare professional in the first few days after a stroke, is key to a positive outcome for stroke survivors.

 It is very common for people to experience a range of challenging emotions after stroke.
 In fact, approximately one third of stroke survivors report feeling angry, anxious or experiencing feelings of intense emotion (6).
 This could be because the part of the brain that normally controls emotions has been damaged.
 Some people also experience changes in personality.
 For example, a previously mild-mannered person may become angry and aggressive.

-5. People with stroke and depression are 3 times more likely to die
+- People with stroke and depression are more likely to die

 Depression also negatively impacts stroke outcome, with a higher chance of death and poorer recovery, negative quality of life, poor rehabilitation outcomes and poor functional ability (5).
 However, depression is classed as a modifiable risk factor for stroke.
 Which means that, with the right support and rehabilitation, it is a problem that can be improved, altering outcomes for patients before and after stroke.